 What is a green salad without radishes?
 It can truly add some flavor and crunchiness to a salad, giving it another flavor profile.
 You can choose quick-maturing seeds like French Breakfast which can be ready to be harvested in under 4 weeks.
 The speed of growth makes them a fantastic option to grow with your kids.
 Conversely, you can sow winter-time varieties which will take 2-3 months to mature.

-Once you have strawberries you may never need to purchase another a plant because if you already have strawberries in your yard, you may have noticed that your plants have sent out runners.
+You may not have thought of this as a garden chore in September.
+Once you have strawberries you may never need to purchase another plant because if you already have strawberries in your yard, you may have noticed that your plants have sent out runners.
 You can recognize them as long shoots, with a few leaves on them.
 Just secure the off-shoots down into the dirt or a pot of garden compost, where they will settle.
 As soon as they have rooted, you can cut them away from the parent plant.

 HARDY ANNUALS FOR NEXT YEAR